-Threat Scenarios is proud to present our first annual Tactical Handgun Match at the Linden Gun Range in Linden, CA on May 4th & 5th, 2019.
+Threat Scenarios is proud to present our second Tactical Handgun Match at the Linden Gun Range in Linden, CA on September 29th, 2019.
 This exciting event will feature a variety of situations designed to showcase your shooting skills.
 Each course will feature a 180 degree field of fire, multiple positions, as well as target engagement from behind cover and on the move.
-Come shoot Saturday or Sunday!
+Come shoot Sunday!

 Safety Rules & Procedures